St. Louis Brain Injury Attorney

 What to Do After Sustaining a Brain Injury in St. Louis

-After sustaining a brain injury, you should visit an emergency room or medical facility immediately to have a qualified healthcare professional assess the injury, take steps to mitigate the damage, and officially document the injury for any future injury claim you might file.
+After sustaining a traumatic brain injury, you should visit an emergency room or medical facility immediately to have a qualified healthcare professional assess the injury, take steps to mitigate the damage, and officially document the injury for any future injury claim you might file.

-You should then gather as much evidence as possible to document your injury and the accident that caused it, whether that be a slip and fall accident, motor vehicle accident, workplace accident, etc.
+You should then gather as much evidence as possible to document your head injury and the accident that caused it, whether that be a slip and fall accident, motor vehicle accident, workplace accident, etc.

 This evidence may include: